corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/project-planner/cordapp-developer.md

 ### Testing environment

 While in development a CorDapp should be regularly tested using a local testing environment to ensure the flows CorDapp is delivering the intended function.
-Nodes can be created locally using the network bootstrapper tool.
+Nodes can be created locally using the Network Bootstrapper tool.

 A local testing environment should use nodes in **devMode** with no other network components.